 6. Can you contact me when you get a bulldog in who may be a good fit for our home?

 Sorry, no. While we would love to be able to do that, we get far too many inquiries to be able to track everyone and maintain a database in that way.
 We encourage you to keep checking back to see which dogs we have and when they're available

 Yes!
 (FINALLY A YES!)
 We can use volunteers in many capacities - not just fostering.
 Please visit our Ways to Help section for more details and to complete a volunteer form!

-8. I see that you have a rule that families with kids under 8 cannot adopt from you.
-My kids were raised around animals and I have extensive experience working with animals - can you make an exception?
+8. I see that you have a rule that preference will be given to families with kids over 8 or none at all.
+My kids were raised around animals and I have extensive experience working with animals - can you make an exception

 We understand that this can be very disappointing.
 Many of us have kids of our own!
 That being said, though, we know that at the end of the day, kids are kids and dogs are dogs.
 Both can be unpredictable creatures with minds of their own.
 We've all seen the "look at my cute kid sitting on my dog - he/she just loves my child" pictures.
-When BBR first started, we took it on a case by case basis, but unfortunately, too many situations have made us decide that it is not only safest for your children, but for our dogs to not place them in homes with kids.
-Many of our dogs are from unknown backgrounds, and even those who aren't and have been raised around kids have a breaking point.
-More often than not, dogs are surrendered to us b/c of kids in the home and we have had dogs surrendered back to us b/c of kids.
-If one of our dogs were to bite a child, that dog now has a label and could potentially be deemed aggressive and difficult decisions would need to be made; we try to avoid this at all costs.
-Thank you for understanding.
+If we can avoid a potentially dangerous situation for both our dogs and your kids, we will.